Programs and Services

 We recognise the importance of families and understand the needs of children.
 Many of our programs are family friendly or designed to support families.

 Camp Seaside is our annual camp for families with children.
 This weekend camp is held in term four and, despite its name, takes place in different locations all over Victoria.
-All Victorian families with a family member living with HIV are eligible to attend.
+All Victorian families with children under 18 and a family member living with HIV are eligible to attend.

 The free, fully catered camp provides exciting, challenging activities for children that could include rock climbing, canoeing, abseiling, archery, swimming, ropes courses, flying foxes, and more.
 Younger children are welcome to attend and are cared for by qualified child carers so that parents have the chance to relax and take part in their own activities.
 Craft activities, games, and a campfire and sing-along or marshmallow toasting may also be offered.